 Important Dates for the Bonuaslet family

 This web page shows only a small excerpt of our Bonuaslet research.
-Another 425 words (30 lines of text) covering the years 1086, 1232, 1273, 1273, 1327 and 1500 are included under the topic Early Bonuaslet History in all our PDF Extended History products and printed products wherever possible.
+Another 213 words (15 lines of text) covering the years 1086, 1232, 1273, 1273, 1327 and 1500 are included under the topic Early Bonuaslet History in all our PDF Extended History products and printed products wherever possible.

 Bonuaslet Spelling Variations

 Until the dictionary, an invention of only the last few hundred years, the English language lacked any comprehensive system of spelling rules.
 Consequently, spelling variations in names are frequently found in early Anglo-Saxon and later Anglo-Norman documents.
 One person's name was often spelled several different ways over a lifetime.
 The recorded variations of Bonuaslet include Bonvallet, Bonuaslet, Bonvadlet, Bonvalet and many more.

 Early Notables of the Bonuaslet family (pre 1700)

 More information is included under the topic Early Bonuaslet Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Bonuaslet family

 Thousands of English families boarded ships sailing to the New World in the hope of escaping the unrest found in England at this time.
 Although the search for opportunity and freedom from persecution abroad took the lives of many because of the cramped conditions and unsanitary nature of the vessels, the opportunity perceived in the growing colonies of North America beckoned.
 Many of the settlers who survived the journey went on to make important contributions to the transplanted cultures of their adopted countries.
 The Bonuaslet were among these contributors, for they have been located in early North American records: a number of settlers who arrived in the New World by the 19th century.